 Why?
 There’s a clear difference between audiences at Disney’s two stateside resorts.
 Disneyland’s typical audience tends to be much more regional-and-repeat visitors, whereas Disney World caters to more national, international, and once-in-a-lifetime guests.
 Even back in the 1970s, General Electric recognized that too.
 Once Magic Kingdom opened, they requested that the ride be relocated to the new park, where the sponsor’s message would reach perpetually fresh crowds rather than the dwindling repeat audiences in California.
 Obviously, it worked!
 The subject of its own in-depth Imagineering feature, the Modern Marvel: Carousel of Progress continues to play to this day, just as Walt hoped.

 The Carousel Theater continues to exist in California.
 However, it no longer turns.
 Instead, it houses the tired and half-empty Star Wars Launch Bay exhibition.
 Disneyland fans should be very jealous that they lost the ultra-classic, Walt-adored show to the park’s younger sister.
-But if it returned in a nod to nostalgia, chances are that the local crowd would once again let its ridership dwindle - something Florida’s international guests haven’t let happen.
+But if it returned in a nod to nostalgia, chances are that the local crowd would once again let its ridership dwindle - something Florida’s international guests haven’t let happen in 45 years!

 2. World Showcase